kimruddock/pawelgrzybek.github.io/_drafts/2016-10-31-top-picks-2016-october.md

 [https://medium.com/the-vue-point/vue-2-0-is-here-ef1f26acf4b8](https://medium.com/the-vue-point/vue-2-0-is-here-ef1f26acf4b8)

 After few months of working, 8 alphas, 8 betas and 8 rcs the new version of one of the most popular frameworks is here.
-Rewritten rendering layer makes it on of the fastest frameworks out there.
+Rewritten rendering layer makes it one of the fastest frameworks out there.
 JSX support, server side rendering and works across Web, iOS and Android!
+I had a pleasure to built one project with it already and it was probably the easiest journey "from zero to working production built".
+Great documentation full of examples under every feature, very active community and great CLI makes it really great choice if you need a solid framework to build project on.

 - - -